natbartu-JS-projects/updateVariablesWithJs/README.md

 # updateVariablesWithJs

-This application is about Custom Css Variable and update them with Js
+This application is about Custom Css Variable and update them using Js.